dapr/docs/daprdocs/content/en/operations/resiliency/policies.md

 | ConfigurationComponentOutbound | All configuration component operations.              | DefaultConfigurationComponentOutboundCircuitBreakerPolicy |
 | LockComponentOutbound          | All lock component operations.                       | DefaultLockComponentOutboundRetryPolicy                   |

-### Policy Hierarchy
+### Policy hierarchy resolution

 Default policies are applied if the operation being executed matches the policy type and if there is no more specific policy targeting it.
 For each target type (app, actor, and component), the policy with the highest priority is a Named Policy, one that targets that construct specifically.

  If none exists, the policies are applied from most specific to most broad.

+#### How default policies and built-in retries work together

-In the specific case of the [built-in retries]({{< ref "policies.md#Override Default Retries" >}}), default policies do not stop the built-in policies from running.
-In fact, both will be used but only under very specific circumstances.
-For service and actor invocation, the built-in retries deal specifically with issues connecting to the remote sidecar (if needed).
-As these are very important to the stability of Dapr, they are not disabled until a named policy is specifically referenced for an operation.
-So, in some rare instances, there may be additional retries but this stops an overly weak default policy from reducing the sidecar's availability/success rate.
+In the case of the [built-in retries]({{< ref "policies.md#Override Default Retries" >}}), default policies do not stop the built-in retry policies from running.
+Both are used together but only under specific circumstances.

+For service and actor invocation, the built-in retries deal specifically with issues connecting to the remote sidecar (when needed).
+As these are important to the stability of the Dapr runtime, they are not disabled **unless** a named policy is specifically referenced for an operation.
+In some instances, there may be additional retries from both the built-in retry and the default retry policy, but this prevents an overly weak default policy from reducing the sidecar's availability/success rate.

-For applications, this yields:
+Policy resolution hierarchy for applications, from most specific to most broad:

 1. Named Policies in App Targets
 2. Default App Policies / Built-In Service Retries
 3. Default Policies / Built-In Service Retries

-For actors, this yields:
+Policy resolution hierarchy for actors, from most specific to most broad:

 1. Named Policies in Actor Targets
 2. Default Actor Policies / Built-In Actor Retries
 3. Default Policies / Built-In Actor Retries

-For components, this yields:
+Policy resolution hierarchy for components, from most specific to most broad:

 1. Named Policies in Component Targets
 2. Default Component Type + Component Direction Policies / Built-In Actor Reminder Retries (if applicable)